5 essential things to know about Maine mechanics liens

 General contractors are not required to file a Notice of Lien with the registry of deeds of the county in which the project was located, as must a project participant with no direct contract with the property owner.
 The general contractor must file their lien in court within 120 days of last furnishing materials.
-Parties that did not contract directly with the property owner must file the mechanics lien claim in the county registry of deeds within 90 days of last furnishing materials or labor to the project, as well as filing the lien like the general contractor (file a complaint in the Maine District or Supreme Court within 120 days of last furnishing).
+Parties that did not contract directly with the property owner must file the mechanics lien claim in the county registry of deeds within 90 days of last furnishing materials or labor to the project, as well as filing the lien like the general contractor (file a complaint in the Superior Court or District Court) within 120 days of last furnishing).

 Preliminary notices are not generally required in Maine.
 However, there are a few instances in which a preliminary notice can significantly help protect mechanics lien rights.
 Intent to Lien may be filed with the Registry of Deeds in order to preserve the protection of lien rights against a potential purchaser.
 If this notice is not given, (or an action to enforce the lien has not commenced) a purchaser of the property will take the title of the property free of the lien.
 Further, by serving a Notice of Intent to Lien on the property owner on an owner-occupied project, a participant is able to make Maine a “full-price” lien state, rather than an “unpaid balance” lien state as it is if no notice is given.

 A Notice of Intent to Lien may be enough to get you paid before a Mechanics Lien is even needed.